JassiSingh08/Lets-Jump/README.md

  🔊 INTRODUCTION :

-Heard of Chrome Dinosaur game?
-Yes that game when there is no Internet connection and a game appears on the web page.
-I tried to create my version of that game using HTML, CSS and Javascript.
-Lets call it Highway Runner may be? or Lets Jump?
+Heard of the Chrome Dinosaur game?
+Yes, that game when there is no Internet connection and a game appears on the web page.
+I tried to create my version of that game using HTML, CSS, and Javascript.
+Let's call it Highway Runner may be? or Lets Jump?

 🖋 Customisations :